BAJAJ FINSERV DIRECT LIMITED

 FAQs

-It becomes feasible when futures prices fall below spot prices, which may happen during market corrections or near expiry.
+This strategy becomes feasible when futures prices fall below spot prices, often occurring during market corrections or close to contract expiry.

 Reverse cash and carry is a specific strategy within broader arbitrage.
 Mutual funds may use a mix of arbitrage techniques as part of their scheme.